jovyinny/jovyinny/README.md

    <a/>
 </div>

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Backend Development + ML fundamentals...
-- I’m looking to collaborate on Django projetcs
+- I’m looking to collaborate on Backend Projects
-- 💬 Ask me about Arduino,Python,Electronics
+- 💬 Ask me about Backend, Arduino, Electronics

 ## **Languages and Tools:**